hkhonming/checkbox-gfx/README.md

 # Install dependencies

-Some test need dependencies, so in order to run all tests, you might way to install those dependencies.
-A helper script is available to install each category of tests:
+Most tests need dependencies, and a helper script is available to install each category of tests:

 ```shell
 checkbox-gfx.install-lvl-zero